OpenTermsArchive/engine/README.md

 ### Running

-To get the latest versions of all services' terms:
+To get the latest versions of all documents:

 ```
 npm start